Traci Lords: 1984–1986: Pornography career

 Lords made the first of many porn movies in 1984, when she appeared in What Gets Me Hot! alongside Tom Byron, who later became her boyfriend off-screen.
-She first appeared only in a non-sexual role but was later replaced with a hardcore scene.
+She first appeared only in a non-sexual role, but it was later replaced with a hardcore scene.
 In her next movie, Those Young Girls, she appeared in a sex role alongside Harry Reems and Ginger Lynn.
 After turning 16 and appearing with John Leslie (an actor 23 years her senior) in the porno parody Talk Dirty to Me Part III (which won the AVN Award for the best movie), Lords was hailed as the "Princess of Porn".
 She became one of the highest-paid porn actresses of that time, earning more than $1,000 a day.
 Besides her work in porn, she also appeared in the music video for "Gimme Gimme Good Lovin'" by the heavy metal band Helix.
 Lords continued making more movies until late 1984 when she tried to quit the industry at age 16, but returned a few months later.
-Just before her 17th birthday, she met Stuart Dell, who became her boyfriend, manager, and business partner - Dell used the pseudonym Steven (or Stephen) Cartier.
-Together they formed the Traci Lords Company.
+Just before her 17th birthday, she met Stuart Dell, who became her boyfriend, manager, and business partner, under the pseudonym Steven (or Stephen) Cartier.
+Together, they formed the Traci Lords Company.
 Dell and Lords made a distribution deal with Sy Adler, an industry veteran who ran Vantage International, in which they would produce three movies for the company.
-In March 1986, the first TLC feature was released; titled Traci Takes Tokyo, it was shot in Tokyo around Christmas Day 1985.
+In March 1986, the first TLC feature was released, titled Traci Takes Tokyo, which was shot in Tokyo around Christmas Day 1985.
 The second, Beverly Hills Copulator, was released afterwards, but the third movie, Screamer, was shelved.